yohannzapata/hotel-reservation/README.md

 receptionist,receptionist123
 ```

-## NOTES
+## Notes

-- do not type the `|` symbol in client fields
+- Do not type the `|` symbol in client fields because it is used as the record separator.
-- contact numbers must be 11 digits
+- Contact numbers must be 11 digits and must be unique.
-- emails must end with `@gmail.com`
+- Emails must end with `@gmail.com` and must be unique.
-- reservation dates must use `YYYY-MM-DD`
+- A client password is saved during registration and must be entered again before making a reservation.
-- reservation dates cannot be in the past
+- Reservation dates must use the `YYYY-MM-DD` format and cannot be in the past.

-## GUIDES
+## Guide

-- `Main` opens the program and sends you to the right menu
+- `Main` opens the program and sends you to the correct menu.
-- `Client` is for registration and booking
+- `Client` is used for registration and booking.
-- `Receptionist` is for lookup, viewing, and check-in
+- `Receptionist` is used for lookup, viewing, and check-in.
-- `Manager` is for admin login, receptionist accounts, and cancellation
+- `Manager` is used for admin login, receptionist accounts, and reservation cancellation.
-- `FileHandler` handles save, search, move, and read file work
+- `FileHandler` handles the file work used by the whole program.